 You can also apply to stay in our other halls if rooms become available.

 The practical and legal aspects of living in accommodation in the UK may be very different from what you are used to at home.
 For example, if you are going to stay in Emily Bowes Court, you will need to provide a UK-based guarantor.
 Otherwise, you may need to pay your rent in full and in advance.

 You may find it cheaper to buy most of your essentials in the UK instead of shipping them from your country.
 Bear in mind that electrical equipment from your home country may not be suitable for use in the UK.
 If you do send a shipment from home, you must be in the UK to receive it, as there are no storage facilities in the halls of residence if it arrives before you do.

 Like living in any big city, it is important to be street-smart.
-The British Council have prepared a helpful guide called Creating Confidence to staying safe and feeling more confident when you arrive here.
+The British Council has prepared a helpful guide called Creating Confidence.
+This gives practical advice on how to stay safe and feel confident when you arrive here.
 There's also lots of useful info on our dedicated Halls Life platform.

 Help with choosing your accommodation